micmejia/bible-dump/AMPC/Revelation/Rev 22.md

-Blessed (happy and [^c]to be envied) are those who cleanse their garments, that they may have the authority _and_ right to [approach] the tree of life and to enter through the gates into the city.
+Blessed (happy and to be envied) are those who cleanse their garments, that they may have the authority _and_ right to [approach] the tree of life and to enter through the gates into the city.